 Smooth and striated can also be distinguished through the inverse relations of the point and the line.
 Within striated space the line is between two points, while within the smooth, the point is between two lines.

-This, again tiny, structure is the sequel to Azimuth.
+This, again tiny, structure is called Cypher and it is the sequel to Azimuth.
 Since the tiny solar system did not really fit the concept that I was working with (Jorge Luis Borges's "Aleph") I ended up building something that was based on a link and node data visualisation diagram in order to represent code, combined with genomic codes which I used as floors and rotating panels.
 This little thing is far smoother than its forerunner Azimuth since it is decentralized.
 Yes, there are nodes, and some appear to be bigger and more centralized than others, but this is still not enough to create hierarchy and order.

 ‘Smooth space’ finds its counterpoint in ‘striated space’ which is defined by boundaries, walls, hierarchies, and easily identifiable entry/exit points.
 According to Deleuze and Guattari striation is negatively motivated by anxiety in the face of all that passes, flows, or varies and through this anxiety ends up erecting a constancy and an eternity of a state of being ‘in-itself.’